CLAIRE1YU/claire1yu.github.io/index.markdown

 layout: default
 ---
 I am a London-based composer specializing in film music, classical music, and electronic music.
-Currently studying at the Guildhall School of Music and Drama, I have composed music for four short films and am experienced in conducting and recording with session orchestras.
-A recent animation I composed for, If I Raised My Mother, has won the MullenLowe NOVA Award.
+Currently studying at the Guildhall School of Music and Drama, I have composed music for 15 short films and am experienced in conducting and recording with session orchestras.
+A recent animation I composed for, *If I Raised My Mother*, has won the MullenLowe NOVA Award.

 This is a recording session of a short piece The Little Red Horse.